spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-24-need-a-data-platform-tech-lead.md

 - **Team Growth:** Built a data engineering team from the ground up, coaching a senior engineer to a technical lead position and growing an engineer to a senior engineer.
 - **Function Growth:** Hired engineers, peer leads and senior leadership across the department, being a key contributor in growing the data engineering function from one team to three teams.

-This example encapsulates my approach and commitment to engineering impactful solutions.
+The above crystalises my approach and commitment to strategic challenges, crafting impactful solutions using technical and organisational chops.

+Please reach out if you are building data products and shaping new or existing data platforms.